gvwilson/buildtogether.tech/src/teams/index.md

     many other people, that language has often been followed by bullying or discrimination.
 They're right not to trust you if those are the signals you choose to send.
-(And no, calling someone out for being vulgar or aggressive is not the same as [%i "tone policing" %]tone policing[%/i%].)
+(And no, calling someone out for being vulgar or aggressive is not the same as tone policing[%i "tone policing" %].)

 Sometimes it's hard to care.
 :   You have a teammate who doesn't read the assignment specs, hasn't bothered
     to learn the tools and libraries you're supposed to be using, and commits code that doesn't even compile.
-Before treating them like a hitchhiker, try to find out if there's a reason for their behavior: if he's caring for a family member or struggling with [%i "mental health" %]mental health[%/i%] issues, the most compassionate thing to do is to help them get back on their feet.
+Before treating them like a hitchhiker, try to find out if there's a reason for their behavior: if he's caring for a family member or struggling with mental
+    health[%i "mental health" %] issues, the most compassionate thing to do is to help them get back on their feet.